-The radiocarbon age of the base of the plaggic deposits (95 cm) is $\approx$ 850 AD, The OSL age $\approx$ 1500 AD.
-The OSL age of the 2Ap (105 cm) is 2035 $\pm$ 450 BC, $\approx$ 3500 year older than sample 95.
+The radiocarbon age of the base of the plaggic deposits (95 cm) is \approx 850 AD, The OSL age \approx 1500 AD.
+The OSL age of the 2Ap (105 cm) is 2035 ± 450 BC, \approx 3500 year older than sample 95.
 In this part of the profile we see the effect of bioturbation on the age of the coversand.
 Grains from the base of the Aan were transported to the 2Ap and reversed, which explains the large standard deviation of the OSL of sample 105 cm.

 The actual Ap horizon (the active plough horizon) is palynologically characterized by peak percentages of Cerealia, a slight extension of Pinus (planted on the abandoned heath after 1900 AD) and the appearance of Zea mays (introduced in Dutch agriculture after 1950 AD).
-Pollen of Cerealia, Ericaceae and Poaceae were found in all the spectra of the Aan.
+Pollen of Cerealia, Ericaceae and Poaceae were found in all the spectra after 1950 AD).
+Pollen of Cerealia, Ericaceae and Poaceae were found in all the spect of the Aan.